-In summary, MetTel meets the following Service and Support requirements as shown in Table 3.3-1.
-Additional details about Billing can be found in Section 3.1.3, and details about the Account Team can be found in Table 3.1-5.
+In summary, MetTel meets the following Service and Support requirements as shown in Table 3.2-6.

-Table 3.1-5: Service and Support Requirements met by MetTel
+Table 3.2-6: Service and Support Requirements met by MetTel

 Section Benchmark Requirement MetTel Compliance 4.3.2.3.1.
 Vendor must provide a network operation support center(s) for all tiers of support that is available 24x7x365 and is accessible via a toll-free number.
-Mandatory √ 4.3.2.3.2.
+Mandatory 7 4.3.2.3.2.
 Vendor must work with the WVOT using the established Telecommunications Change Request (TCR) procedures for ordering and implementing these telecommunications services.
-Mandatory ✓ 4.3.2.3.3.
+Mandatory ₹ ,4.3.2.3.3.
 For auditing, billing, and support purposes, the State requires any service with an associated rate to be identified on its monthly bill.
-As such, the State must be provided, at a minimum, the following: Mandatory ✓ 4.3.2.3.3.1.
-Billing Month Mandatory ✓ 4.3.2.3.3.2.
+As such, the State must be provided, at a minimum, the following: Mandatory ¥ 4.3.2.3.3.1.
+Billing Month Mandatory √ 4.3.2.3.3.2.
 Billed Entity Name Mandatory ✓ 4.3.2.3.3.3.
-Customer Name/Account (if different from billed entity) Mandatory ✓ 4.3.2.3.3.4.
+Customer Name/Account (if different from billed entity) Mandatory 1 4.3.2.3.3.4.
 Service Location Mandatory ✓ 4.3.2.3.3.5.
-Service Period Mandatory ✓ 4.3.2.3.3.6.
+Service Period Mandatory √ 4.3.2.3.3.6.
 Circuit or Service ID Mandatory ✓ 4.3.2.3.3.7.
 Price Sheet Billing Component (Ex.
-Ethernet WAN 10MB) Mandatory ✓ 4.3.2.3.3.8.
-Itemized Cost for Individual Billing Components Mandatory ✓ 4.3.2.3.3.9.
-Itemized Cost for Any One-Time or Non-Recurring Charges Mandatory ✓ 4.3.2.3.3.10.
-Itemized Cost for Any Surcharges and Total Cost Mandatory ✓ 4.3.2.3.3.11.
+Ethernet WAN 10MB) Mandatory √ 4.3.2.3.3.8.
+Itemized Cost for Individual Billing Components Mandatory 1 4.3.2.3.3.9.
+Itemized Cost for Any One-Time or Non-Recurring Charges Mandatory 1 4.3.2.3.3.10.
+Itemized Cost for Any Surcharges and Total Cost Mandatory 1 4.3.2.3.3.11.
 The cost identified in the bill must match the contract rates for the specified services.
-Mandatory 4 4.3.2.3.4.
+Mandatory 1 4.3.2.3.4.
 The Vendor must provide the State's monthly bill in an editable format such as Excel and/or csv, and the State must be able to open the file in Google Sheets without the need for modifications.
 The Vendor's bill must be received within ten (10) business days from the end of the billing cycle.
 The Vendor should provide a copy of their bill as part of their response.
-Mandatory √ 4.3.2.3.5.
+Mandatory , 4.3.2.3.5.
 The Vendor must invoice on a consistent monthly billing cycle across all services.
 Services installed or disconnected for a partial month must be prorated based on the date the service is accepted by the State or by the disconnect due date on the TCR.
-For new services, the Vendor must not bill the State until the State has accepted the services as Mandatory ✓
+For new services, the Vendor must not bill the State until the State has accepted the services as Mandatory